paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-35a-price-support-of-agricultural-commodities.md

     (iv) any economic enterprise (as defined in [section 1452(e) of title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section1452/e&num=0&edition=prelim));

-(2) The term “livestock” means cattle, elk, reindeer, bison, horses, deer, sheep, goats, swine, poultry (including egg-producing poultry), fish used for food, and other animals designated by the Secretary (at the Secretary’s sole discretion) that—
+(2) The term “livestock” means cattle, elk, reindeer, bison, horses, deer, sheep, goats, swine, poultry (including egg-producing poultry), llamas, alpacas, live fish, crawfish, and other animals that—

   (A) are part of a foundation herd (including producing dairy cattle) or offspring; or